 And the jellyfish!
 I saw hundreds, maybe thousands of them.
 Shoals of moon jellyfish, the occasional bottle and some adrenaline-inducing Lions Manes.
 Some had heads larger than dinner plates, one had tentacles stretched out wide, at least ten feet across, like a goalkeeper in a world cup shootout, hoping to catch his prey as it attempted to pass.
 For once, I was quite happy to be out of the water, and admiring them from above.

 Rising early on Monday, I paddled under the Scalpay Bridge: a beautiful (to my mind!) concrete span linking Harris to Scalpay.
 I ate breakfast as I floated underneath, drifting in the wind.
 Then I continued up Loch Seaforth, a fjord-like loch.
 People were in small supply, but industry abounds here.
-2 large fish farms in the middle of the loch, workers starting their day.
-I passed a lone house: it had a small railway line to take goods from their small pier!
+Two large fish farms in the middle of the loch, workers starting their day.
+I passed a lone house; it had a small railway line to take goods from their small pier!
 The wind today was westerly and I tucked into the hill to shield myself as I continued to Aird a’ Mhulaidh.

-I reached land and I deflated the board and pack up my gear to walk it up to the road, I realised that I hadn’t spoken to another person for a day and half.
+I reached land and I deflated the board and packed up my gear to walk it up to the road, I realised that I hadn’t spoken to another person for a day and half.
 I’d paddled silently, the only words from my mouth in wonder at my surroundings, and occasional swears during my struggles.
 And you know what?
 I loved it.